chef/gatherlogs-reporter/README.md

 ## Requirements

-1. inspec (currently tested with InSpec v2 but should work with InSpec v1
+1. inspec (currently tested with v2 but should work with v1)
 2. ruby 2.4+
 3. bundler